 Joining Monk for the special evening were friends Charlotte d'Amboise, Brandon Victor Dixon, Scott Ellis, Victor Garber, Andrea Martin, Jim Newman and Ron Rifkin, with a surprise appearance by David Hyde Pierce.

 Monk conceived and wrote the 90-minute show especially for the night.

 "I wanted to make my 65th birthday something truly special and a benefit for Broadway Cares/Equity Fights AIDS was the perfect answer," Monk said in a statement.
 "By singing some great songs, sharing a few jokes and having fun with my closest friends, I hope I at least helped make a small difference for an organization so near and dear to my heart."

 The evening also featured Monk's back-up singers, which she dubbed "The Totally Hots" – Joe Grandy, Chuck Ragsdale and Julius Thomas III – and a 10-piece band.
 The benefit was directed and choreographed by JoAnn M. Hunter with music direction by Mary-Mitchell Campbell and David Gardos, lighting design by Jamie Roderick and sound design by Brian Ronan.

+Monk, a fixture on stage and screen, has been nominated four times for the Tony Award, winning for Featured Actress in a Play for Redwood Curtain.
+She also was nominated for Picnic, Steel Pier and Curtains.
 Broadway Cares/Equity Fights AIDS is one of the nation’s leading industry-based, nonprofit AIDS fundraising and grant-making organizations.
 By drawing upon the talents, resources and generosity of the American theatre community, since 1988 BC/EFA has raised more than $225 million for essential services for people with AIDS and other critical illnesses across the United States.